 For an unforgettable immersive and intimate travel experience, river cruising is hard to beat.
 River cruises don’t just take you into a country but allow you to visit many spots that aren’t as easily accessible if you are traveling by train or car.
 Most river cruises allow you to visit several countries during a trip as well as many UNESCO heritage sites.
 A Viking River Cruise in Europe is a floating luxury hotel with the ultimate in onboard concierge services, that takes you to and through the countries on your chosen route.

-This Danube Waltz cruise looks amazing, but I have to tell you, we had a hard time choosing our Viking Cruise itinerary.
-So, if any of you are thinking of booking a Viking Cruise, I thought I’d share a few tips for making your decision-making process easier.
+If you are thinking of booking a Viking Cruise, I thought I’d share a few tips for making your decision-making process easier.

 5 Steps To Choosing The Perfect Viking River Cruise

 What cruise itinerary offers the best value for the money?
 What month is the best to go?
 How do you pack for a river cruise?
 Which Europan river is best for a first-time cruiser?
 There are so many questions when you begin researching your first river cruise in Europe.

 90% of first-time river cruisers select a Europe river cruise as the perfect introduction to the world of river cruising.

 Step 1) What Destinations Do You Want To Visit on Your River Cruise?